Prox-C/Prox-C/README.md

 <details>
   <summary>Work in progress</summary><br>
    <p>
      At the moment, I am exploring various front-end technologies and learning the principles of UI and UX in order to further elevate my craft.
-As someone who believes in project-based learning, I am also independetly developing and managing a couple of full-stack projects to better equip myself with industry standard practices.
+As someone who believes in project-based learning, I am also independently developing and managing a couple of full-stack projects to better equip myself with industry standard practices.
    </p>
 </details>